areebuzair/MemeMaker/readme.md

 #### Canvas Settings

-Choose the background colour, width and height of the canvas. **After setting the width or height, ENTER has to be pressed.**
+Choose the background colour, width and height of the canvas.
+> [!IMPORTANT]
+> After setting the width or height, ENTER has to be pressed.

 #### Save Image